 Safety is an important aspect of boating.
-Your safety as well as the safety of your passengers and vessel is your responsibilities.
-The following precautions, and the ones mentioned in Sport-fish, Cruisers, Yachts Owner's Manual, will add to yours and your passengers' boating safety and pleasure.
+Your safety as well as the safety of your passengers and vessel is your responsibility.
+The following precautions, and the ones mentioned in section 1 of Sportfish, Cruisers, Yachts Owner's Manual, will add to yours and your passengers' boating safety and pleasure.

-- Before operating your Grady-White READ AND STUDY ALL OPERATION AND MAIN-TENANCE MANUALS.
+- Before operating your Grady-White, READ AND STUDY ALL OPERATION AND MAINTENANCE MANUALS.
 It is important that you fully understand how to use your boat.
 Contact your Grady-White dealer for questions.
 Proper use and service will insure quality performance and longevity of your boat. - A written float plan left with a RESPONSIBLE person can serve as valuable information should you not return as scheduled.
 Upon returning, your primary responsibility is to notify the person of your return. - NEVER operate or allow anyone to operate your boat while under the influence of drugs or alcohol. - Individuals under the age of 16 should not be allowed to operate your boat.
 Inexperienced drivers should have constant and direct supervision. - Instruct at least one passenger on the fundamentals of basic boating and safe operation in the event of an emergency. - While boating, passengers should be settled in a safe position.
 Use hand holds and rails for steadiness.
 Do not allow bow, transom or gunwale riding.
 Remember, the captain is ultimately responsible for the safety of the passengers aboard their vessel. - Keep your boat speed under control.
 Respect for other boaters and those on shore are common courtesy.
 The boat's operator is responsible for injury or damage caused by the boat or the wake.
 Your wake could swamp a smaller craft and endanger its passengers.
 Stay alert for posted "No Wake Zones". - Become familiar with the handling personality and limitations of your boat. - Never allow swimmers/skiers to enter or exit the boat with engines running.
-A shift lever in neutral could become engaged accidentally. - Obtain information and a chart for new areas when possible. - Clean water and air are responsibilities for all persons.
+A shift lever in neutral could become engaged accidentally.
+Also, exhaust fumes from the outboard engines contain carbon monoxide gas.
+These fumes may concentrate in this area. - Obtain information and a chart for new areas when possible. - Clean water and air are responsibilities for all persons.
 Use litter containers on board and dispose of refuse properly.
 See "Pollution Regulations" on page 3-3. - Know and obey the "Rules of the Road".
-See Sportfish, Cruisers, Yachts Owner's Manual, page 19, for a better understanding of right of ways, signals and waterway markers.
+See Sportfish, Cruisers, Yachts Owner's Manual beginning on page 19 for a better understanding of rights of way, signals, and waterway markers.